sanjeevyg14/Travonex/README2.md

     dashboard (`/trip-organiser/dashboard` for organizers, `/` for regular users, or `/admin/dashboard` for admins).
 The frontend automatically navigates to this path after storing the session token.
-*   **Signup:** Users and organizers register with their name, email, and password.
-Phone verification is not required.
 *   **Phone Verification:** During signup, the client verifies the phone number with Firebase and sends the resulting `idToken` to `POST /api/auth/signup`.
 The backend validates this token using the Firebase Admin SDK before creating the account.

 ### 6.3.
 Key API Endpoints Expected by the Frontend